MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-power-platform.md

 ---
-title: Inventory Visibility Power Apps
+title: The Inventory Visibility Power App
-description: This topic describes how to use Inventory Visibility Power Apps.
+description: This topic describes how to use the Inventory Visibility Power App.
 author: yufeihuang
 ms.date: 08/02/2021
 ms.topic: article